You are here

-There is a genuinely open culture in which all safety concerns raised are highly valued as integral to learning and improvement.
+There is a genuinely open culture in which all safety concerns raised by staff and people who use service are highly valued as being integral to learning and improvement.

 All staff are open and transparent, and fully committed to reporting incidents and near misses.
 The level and quality of incident reporting shows the levels of harm and near misses, which ensures a robust picture of quality.